Tuck Everlasting (musical): Act 1

 Back at the Foster home, Betsy has called on Constable Joe and his son Hugo to search for Winnie ("Hugo's First Case, Parts 1 and 2").

-The Tucks, across the wood from the Fosters, tell Winnie the history of the Tuck family, and how they have become immortal by drinking the water in Treegap Wood ("The Story of the Tucks").
+The Tucks tell Winnie the history of the Tuck family ("The Story of the Tucks"), explaining that they had all stopped growing or aging the moment they drank from the spring, and because of the reactions of the townspeople, the boys now split up to avoid being recognized, travel the world, and only see each other once every ten years, with Angus and Mae maintaining the homestead on what is now the Fosters' land.
 Winnie stays the night with the Tucks and, while finding clothes for Winnie to wear, Mae tells her the story of the day when her husband, Angus proposed to her ("My Most Beautiful Day").
 Winnie decides that staying in the Tuck family's attic is its own kind of adventure ("The Attic").
 Still, she eventually decides to sneak out with Jesse to go to the fair ("Join the Parade (Reprise)").

 At the fair, Winnie and Jesse play games and decide to become friends that travel the world together ("Partner in Crime").
-They leave the fair and sit on top of the Treegap water tower, where Jesse convinces Winnie to drink the water when she turns seventeen so they can be married ("Seventeen").
-The Man in the Yellow Suit overhears Jesse's speech and decides to follow the Tucks to get to the enchanted water.
+The Man in the Yellow Suit attempts to guess Jesse's age and is shocked when he looks in Jesse's eyes.
+Jesse and Winnie leave the fair and sit on top of the Treegap water tower, where Jesse conceives a plan: allow Winnie to continue to grow for the next six years, then have her drink the water so they will be eternally the same age and they can marry ("Seventeen").
+The Man in the Yellow Suit follows the Tucks to get to the enchanted water.

 Act 2

-The Man in the Yellow Suit celebrates his victory with those from the traveling fair ("Everything's Golden").
+The Man in the Yellow Suit celebrates his victory with those from the traveling fair ("Everything's Golden") and takes leave to pursue the water.
 Back at the Tucks' house, Winnie contemplates Jesse's proposal ("Seventeen (Reprise)").

 The Tucks discover that Jesse has asked Winnie to drink the water and become angry with him.
-Winnie talks to Miles about his son Thomas, whom Mae mentioned earlier, and Miles shares how he has not seen Thomas in eighty years ("Time").
+Winnie talks to Miles about his son Thomas; Miles recalls that his wife became horrified when she noticed the Tucks were not aging, left Miles, and took Thomas with her before he drank the water; Miles notes that he never saw Thomas again and does not know whether he is still alive ("Time").
 The Tucks then lament what it means to be stuck in time forever, and aim to live more fully in the coming years ("Time (Reprise)").

-The Man in the Yellow Suit visits the Fosters and convinces Betsy to give Treegap Wood to him if he can safely bring Winnie home ("Everything's Golden (Reprise)").
-Constable Joe and Hugo see the Man leaving the Foster home, and remark that you can't trust a man dressed in yellow ("You Can't Trust a Man").
+The Man in the Yellow Suit blackmails the Fosters into signing over ownership of Treegap Wood (and the spring) to him in exchange for Winnie's safe return ("Everything's Golden (Reprise)").
+Constable Joe and Hugo see the Man leaving the Foster home, and remark that you can not trust a man dressed in yellow ("You Can't Trust a Man").